Alizeeshanhaider21/Alizeeshanhaider21/README.md

 **🎓Activities | Awards & Honor**

-Head CR at Department of CS & IT - University of Sargodha                     2018-2022
+- Head CR at Department of CS & IT - University of Sargodha                     2018-2022

-Member of Event Management Society- University of Sargodha                    2013-2017
+- Member of Event Management Society- University of Sargodha                    2013-2017

-Recipe Ingredient Ontology
+- Recipe Ingredient Ontology
         - Created and developed a perfect ontology for Chef's recipes and especially how they are represented  on the web.

 **Interest**

-Reading, playing pc games, volunteering in university events, Planting.
+- Reading
+- Playing pc games
+- Planting
+- Volunteering in university events